xxtucamarxx/xxtucamarxx/README.md

 - 👋 Hi, I’m Tucamar
 - 👀 I’m interested in biotechnology, programming, urban planning, guitar, star gazing, sports
-- 🌱 I’m currently learning python and linux
+- 🌱 I’m currently learning python and bash
 - 💞️ I’m looking to collaborate on data sciency stuff or anything where i can learn something usefull
 - 📫 How to reach me call me on discord: Tucamar#1719